 - Enhance the resilience of our people and our place

-The City of Ann Arbor's current franchise agreement with DTE, which provides the bulk of Ann Arbor's fossil gas, is set to expire in 2027.
+The City of Ann Arbor's current franchise agreement with DTE, which provides the bulk of Ann Arbor's methane gas, is set to expire in 2027.
 This provides our community with a unique opportunity to reduce indoor pollution, protect public health, grow jobs in the clean energy economy and secure sustainable heating for our community.
 Moreover, fossil or methane gas (often called "natural gas") produces more than 25 percent of Ann Arbor's polluting emissions.
 Studies show pollution from fossil fuels such as coal and gas causes cancer, as well as heart, lung and serious respiratory diseases, including increased rates of childhood asthma.

 We shouldn't have to sacrifice our health to heat our homes and businesses.